tent/tent.io/content/_faq.md

 ### Where did Tent come from?

 Tent began after a conversation between Jonathan Rudenberg, Daniel Siders, Jesse Stuart, and Lucas Wojciechowski.
-It was inspired by hypertext, Xanadu, SMTP, the World Wide Web, and distributed peer-to-peer services.
+It was inspired by Hypertext, Xanadu, SMTP, the World Wide Web, and distributed peer-to-peer services.

 ### How is Tent licensed?